user-sbd/dev/notes/lyrics/goharder.md

-seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams she slide da bean it cost a lotta green on yo block w a strap all u do is scream
+seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams she slide da bean it cost a lotta green

 every pill a bad decision every sip a bad religion ina good condition same me new edition